More and more organizations are employing threat modeling processes in an effort to improve the security architecture of their applications.

-This process can be very costly and time consuming as it takes a security expert (or a number of experts) to identify high value assets, analyze the application and/or infrastructure, assess the risk and prioritize the threats and vulnerabilities, and finally deliver the security requirements to the software architects and development team.
+This process can be very costly and time-consuming as it takes a security expert (or a number of experts) to identify high-value assets, analyze the application and/or infrastructure, assess the risk and prioritize the threats and vulnerabilities, and finally deliver the security requirements to the software architects and development team.

 - Domain-based threats are business logic threats that are usually identified by domain experts when assessing the risks associated with the functionality of the application.
 An example is the need for a second approval when sending more than $1,000 in wire transfers.

-Now that we have distinguished these two distinct types of weaknesses, you might notice that Domain-agnostic threats, given their characteristic consistency, can be compiled into a knowledge base of the common threats.
+Now that we have distinguished these two distinct types of weaknesses, you might notice that domain-agnostic threats, given their characteristic consistency, can be compiled into a knowledge base of the common threats.
 This library effectively serves as best practice guidelines for application security within the organization.

-Streamlining the domain-agnostic portion of the threat modeling activity through automation will allow application security experts to focus their manual efforts toward identifying domain-based threats, which are unique for every application and require more attention and due-diligence.
+Streamlining the domain-agnostic portion of the threat modeling process through automation will allow application security experts to focus their manual efforts toward identifying domain-based threats, which are unique for every application and require more attention and due-diligence.